 Physical installation of the SkyView Wi-Fi Adapter is simple.
 With the SkyView display powered off, plug it into an available USB port on the back of the SkyView display.
-It is not recommended to plug the SkyView Wi-Fi Adapter into the USB cable that is part of the SV-HARNESS-D37.
+(Some SkyView display harnesses (SV-HARNESS-D37) may include a USB cable, it is not recommended to plug the SkyView Wi-Fi Adapter into it.)
 Each SkyView Wi-Fi Adapter is shipped with a short USB extension cable which may increase performance and/or range in certain SkyView installations, such as tandem planes where SkyView displays are not located close to each other in a panel.